bxlab/cmdb-quantbio/resources/syllabi/bootcamp/index.md

   </ul>

-If you have specific material you know you would like covered in a review session, please also respond to the non-required prompt:<br />
+<br />If you have specific material you know you would like covered in a review session, please also respond to the non-required prompt:<br />
   <ul>
     <li>What from today (if anything) would you like to review in a review session?</li>
   </ul>

-Finally, if you would like to provide constructive critiques of the course or that day's material, please respond to the final, non-required prompt:<br />
+<br />Finally, if you would like to provide constructive critiques of the course or that day's material, please respond to the final, non-required prompt:<br />
   <ul>
     <li>Suggestions or constructive critiques:</li>
   </ul>

-Notes on reflections:<br />
+<br />Notes on reflections:<br />
   <ul>
     <li>As long as reflections attempt to respond to the above prompts, the content of the reflection will not affect a student’s grade in any way.
 See the <a href="#Grading">Grading></a> section for further clarification.</li>
     <li>We aim to keep reflections confidential.
 As such, only instructors, TAs, and the student will have access to a student’s reflections</li>